Lucinda Pierce Mystery series: Mistaken Identity

 In a suburban home, a woman’s body is carefully laid out on a bed.
 In the bathroom, a male corpse is missing both its head and its hands.
 When the victims’ 13-year-old son claims his father is immortal, Lieutenant Pierce suspects that the family has something to hide.

 Twisted Reason

-A missing elderly man with Alzheimers shows up dead on his son’s front porch, leading homicide detective Lucinda Pierce to a man who did all the wrong things for all the right reasons and to a strange little Wonderland built with a little money and much imagination.
+A missing elderly man with Alzheimer's disease shows up dead on his son’s front porch, leading homicide detective Lucinda Pierce to investigate the mysterious deaths of other Alzheimer's sufferers in the area.

 False Front

 When Candace Eagleton is murdered after her marriage is revealed to be a scam, Lucinda Pierce vows to catch the killer.

 Wrong Turn

 When the body of Emily Sherman is found in the basement of a serial killer, Homicide Detective Lucinda Pierce must go back to the original case to right the wrong she did years ago.

 Chain Reaction

 Lucinda Pierce comes face-to-face with terrorism when she is called out to the site of a bomb blast at a local high school.